dburian/transformer_document_embedding/doc/datasets.md

 - MIMIC-III - multilabel classification, avg. length of 710 tokens, see more at [example usage][mullenbach_18] used by BigBird
+- [Hyperpartisan][hyperpartisan] - binary classification, only ~600 documents
+  long enough
-- 20news - 20 classes, only 20k docs of unknown length
+- [20news][20news] - 20 classes, only 20k docs of unknown length
 - [Reuters-21578][reuters] - 90 classes, skewed, 10k docs, usually smaller size
 - [OSHUMED][oshumed] - titles and abstracts of medical articles
 - [ECtHR][ecthr] - court hearings mapping allegations to articles that were allegedly violated
+- [Blog Authorship corpus][blog_auth_corpus] - 600k of posts from 19k bloggers,
+  each post is on average 207 words with label blogger id, age, gender, idustry and astrological sign.
+There are on average 35 posts and 7250 words per blogger.
+Could be interesting to see the resulting embedding space for this one.

 Text similarity